PART A: THE ADORATION

 THE MUSIC

-A rhythmic beat in the bass drum with a very quick crescendo leads to a wild tutti.
+A rhythmic beat in the bass drum with a very quick crescendo

-take a fragment of the Db-Bb-Eb-Db theme in the Auguries of Spring.
+a gradual crescendo back to loud again as the violins seem totake a fragment of the Db-Bb-Eb-Db theme in the Auguries of Spring.
 The harsh chords

 then resurface and then an abrupt stop on the 3rd beat ends not only the piece---but Part I as well.